-These yummy balls of goodness are inspired by the Austrian and central European knödel dish, which are essentially rounded potato or flour dough balls poached in water or stock and sometimes pan-fried .
+These yummy sweet potato balls of goodness are inspired by the Austrian/central European dish known as knödel, which is essentially rounded potato or flour dough balls poached in water or stock, and sometimes pan-fried .
 They are usually served as a side dish with meats and stews.
-I think I saw some knödel balls in a deli window in Vienna and they had some spinach through it and I thought that’s a great idea to sneak in some green vegetables in a dish.

-I used sweet potato and spinach as a base and just a little bit of tapioca flour to help the mix bind together better as there is no egg in this recipe.
-The mixture will be thick, and although sticky, will roll into balls easily.
-I called them the bombs because when you bite through a slightly crispy outer layer, the cakes explode in your mouth and their warm, soft gooeyness spreads in your mouth.
-Perfect for active days when you need more carbohydrates than usual.
-Also, I’ve been told that kids really love them!
+I used sweet potato and spinach as a base and a little bit of tapioca flour to help the mix bind together.
+There is no egg in this recipe.
+The mixture is thick, and although a little sticky, it rolls into balls quite easily.
+I call these balls ‘bombs’ because when you bite through a slightly crispy outer layer, they explode in your mouth and the warm sweet potato gooeyness spreads in your mouth.

-- 2 medium sweet potatoes or yams, peeled and cut into cubes
+- 2 medium sweet potatoes, peeled and cut into cubes

-- 1 1/2 cup wilted spinach (see instructions below)
+- 1 + ½ cup wilted spinach, chopped (see instructions below)

 - 4 sprigs of thyme, leaves only

 - ⅔ teaspoon ground black pepper

 - ¼ cup tapioca (cassava) or arrowroot flour (see notes)

 - Oil for frying (you can use coconut oil, macadamia oil, ghee or even duck fat)